vijayboopathy-zz/Teachable/Ansible/Quiz/Playbooks.md

 9. Meaning of Idempotency is

   * Not changing when repeated
-  * Changing every time when called
+  * Changing every time when repeated
-  * Change once, never change again
+  * Method checking errors
   * None of the above

 10. Every playbook should contain only one playbook